HuangChaoWH/blockfellows.io/adv-week3.md

 - A contract can have exactly one unnamed function.
 This function cannot have arguments and cannot return anything.
 - The function is executed on a call to the contract if none of the other functions match the given function identifier (or if no data was supplied at all)
 - Even though the fallback function cannot have arguments, one can still use msg.data to retrieve any payload supplied with the call
+- To receive ether for this function, we must mark it as payable

 # (5) DELETEGATECALL